OlivettaDataGarden/dg-the-datagarden/docs/source/index.rst

     >>> nl_demographics = nl.demographics()
     TheDataGardenRegionalDataModel : Demographics : (count=5)

-Object ``nl_demographics`` will now hold 5 records containing demographic data for the Netherlands for a specific set of periods (by default records with yearly data are retrieved).
-You can convert ``nl_demographics`` to a pandas or polars so that you can work with the data in a tabular format.
+In this example the `nl_demographics` object holds 5 records.
+Each record contains demographic data for the Netherlands for a specific period and period type combination.
+The data can be made accessible in a tabular format by converting the object to a pandas or polars dataframe.

 .. code-block:: python